-Said the mouse, Even a little mouse can help a big strong lion.
+"Even a little mouse can help a big strong lion," the mouse said.

-An example from the entrepreneur's content world:
+An example from the entrepreneurs' arena:

-D had already conducted negotiations with a number of individuals and companies, and was almost always treated poorly as a negotiator.
+D' had already conducted negotiations with a number of individuals and companies and was almost always treated poorly as a negotiator.

 Another example of a well-known entrepreneur:

-Stef Wertheimer built a thriving company by any measure, and in his book The Habit of Labor, he explained the importance of respecting those who are different:
+Stef Wertheimer built a thriving company by any measure, and in his book, The Habit of Labor, he explained the importance of respecting those who are different.

-Respecting others is giving respect to yourself.
-Many things are the opposite of what people think about them...
-We need to respect the customer, the dealer, the manufacturer, the schedule...
+"Respecting others means respecting yourself.
+Many things are the opposite of what people think.
+We need to respect the customer, the dealer, the manufacturer, the schedule.
 It has been written, 'Honor your father and your mother.
-'Nothing has changed since then.
+'Nothing has changed since then."
+He said.

 An example of recognition of the need for openness

-'I took a quarter of a teaspoon and I added it, he says with his typical soft melody, 'because I know the Cardamom is a spice that can be overbearing.'
+'I took a quarter of a teaspoon, and I added it,' he says with his typical soft melody, 'because I know the Cardamom is a spice that can be overbearing.

-'She looked at me and said more, so I took another quarter of a teaspoon and I added it.
+She looked at me and said 'more,' so I took another quarter of a teaspoon, and I added it.
 Then, impatiently, she took four tablespoons of Cardamom and slipped it in.

-'I said to myself, here comes the catastrophe.
+I said to myself, here comes the catastrophe.
 It's going to be bad.
-It took several hours and it's time for dinner.
-Around the table sat 20 people, from age four to 80, all eating, and here comes the time for the dumplings.'
+It took several hours, and then it was time for dinner.
+Around the table sat twenty people, from age four to eighty, all eating, and here comes the time for the dumplings.

-'From afar, I smell the Cardamom and understand what is going to happen here.
-Everyone gets the dumplings.
+From afar, I smell the Cardamom and understand what is going to happen here.
+Everyone gets dumplings.

-I bite into it and my mouth falls open.
+I bite into it, and my mouth falls open.
 I look around and see everybody's eating quietly; no one's facial muscles have moved.

 Suddenly, I realized that the limit was mine; it opened up a whole new world for me.

 Today, just before I rule out any dish, I will say to myself: my limit is probably here.
-'I should check it.'
+'I should check it.'"